Jun-Jiang03/crude_oil_prediction/README.md

 R² Score Achieved: >= 0.80
-- after trying to Optimize two times in Spark - the WTI vs GDP and WSC vs GDP does not meet this requirement -tried running the model three times, first by standardization, second by changing the epohs and then applying xboost
+- after trying to Optimize two times in Spark - the WTI vs GDP and WSC vs GDP does not meet this requirement

+-Tried running the model three times, first by standardization, second by changing the epohs and then applying xboost

 Mean Absolute Error (MAE): Optimized below 5%